guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 If you already use [Ventoy](https://www.ventoy.net/en/index.html), this is the easiest way.
 The Ventoy setup and usage is out of scope for this article.

-To see the Arch Linux option in Ventoy's boot menu, just copy the downloaded iso `archlinux-YYYY.MM.DD-x86_64.iso` to the USB drive in the same directory of other ISO images and reboot.
+To see the Arch Linux option in Ventoy's boot menu, just copy the downloaded ISO `archlinux-YYYY.MM.DD-x86_64.iso` to the USB drive in the same directory of other ISO images and reboot.
 Ventoy should generate a menu entry for Arch Linux automatically.

 #### Using `dd`